audreyality/audreyality/README.md

 # Hi there 👋🏻

-I'm ✨ Audrey ✨, a nerd obsessed with computing, cognition, and applied philosophy.
+I'm ✨ Audrey ✨, a nerd obsessed with computing, cognition, and social sciences.

 In my spare time, I'm experimenting with LLMs and agents because it seems less intimidating than writing a blog.